yubowenok/visflow/docs/src/node/visualization/scatterplot.md

 The colors of the circles represent the origin countries of the cars.

 ## Selection
-Draw a rectangular selection box to select data items inside the box.
+Drag and draw a rectangular selection box to select data items inside the box.

 ## Visual Properties
 | Type | Effect |